joegrover/markdown-cv/index.md

 ### Presentations

-`2016`
+"Building Relationships Where There Are None: Imputing Relationship Status in the 1850, 1860 and 1870 Decennial Census Files" (with Jose Pacas and Steven Ruggles).
+(Scheduled) 2019 Annual Meeting of Social Science History
+Association, Chicago, IL

+&mdash; Presented at the 2018 Annual Meetings of the Population Association of America, Austin, TX

-Genadek, Katie, Sarah Flood, and Josiah Grover.
-"Demographic Variation in Short-Term Labor Market Patterns, 1995-2015."
-Presented at the 2016 Annual Meetings of the Population Association of America, Washington, D.C.
+"Demographic Variation in Short-Term Labor Market Patterns, 1995-2015." (with Katie Genadek and Sarah Flood) Poster Presented at the 2016 Annual Meetings of the Population Association of America, Washington, D.C.

-`1669`
-Newton Sir I, De analysi per æquationes numero terminorum infinitas.

-`1669`
-Lectiones opticæ.

-etc. etc. etc.

 ### Databases

-`2012`
-Infinitesimal calculus for solutions to physics problems, [SMBC](http://www.techdirt.com/articles/20121011/09312820678/if-patents-had-been-around-time-newton.shtml) patent 001
+Steven Ruggles, Sarah Flood, Ronald Goeken, Josiah Grover, Erin Meyer, Jose Pacas and Matthew Sobek.
+IPUMS USA: Version 9.0 [dataset].
+Minneapolis, MN: IPUMS, 2019. https://doi.org/10.18128/D010.V9.0

 ## Honors and Awards